AllenNeuralDynamics/openscope-experimental-launcher/docs/source/parameter_files.rst

 Parameter Files
 ===============

 Parameter files are JSON configuration files that define how experiments are run.
-They specify repository locations, rig-specific settings and Bonsai parameters.
-Key subject and experimenter information is now collected interactively at runtime.
+They specify script paths, execution parameters, and output locations.
+The parameter structure is now unified across all launcher types, using ``script_path`` as the primary parameter for specifying the experiment to run.

 Basic Parameter Structure
 -------------------------